dsc-courses/dsc30-2023-su/projects/primer.md

 ### Install IntelliJ

-[Download and install the latest version of IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) for your computer's operating system.
-IntelliJ is an integrated development environment that is helpful for writing complex programs that span multiple Java classes.
-Open the [Standalone installation](https://www.jetbrains.com/help/idea/installation-guide.html#standalone) guide, select your computer's operating system, and follow the steps.
+IntelliJ is an integrated development environment that is the most recommended software for writing Java programs.
+Follow the [Standalone installation](https://www.jetbrains.com/help/idea/installation-guide.html#standalone) guide for your computer's operating system: [Windows](https://www.jetbrains.com/help/idea/installation-guide.html#6ac878e7), [macOS](https://www.jetbrains.com/help/idea/installation-guide.html#c1231e1f), or [Linux](https://www.jetbrains.com/help/idea/installation-guide.html#efd790b5).

+{: .warning }
+When downloading IntelliJ, we only need the completely free IntelliJ IDEA Community Edition.
+The [download site](https://www.jetbrains.com/idea/download/) promotes IntelliJ IDEA Ultimate; scroll down to find IntelliJ IDEA Community Edition.
+If you already have IntelliJ installed, be sure to update it to the latest version before proceeding.

 Once IntelliJ is installed, [run IntelliJ IDEA](https://www.jetbrains.com/help/idea/run-for-the-first-time.html) and select **Skip Remaining and Set Defaults**.
 Once you've finished the setup, you should see the **Welcome to IntelliJ IDEA** screen.